howardmonington/howardmonington.github.io/README.md

 ### Household Electric Power Consumption
 One promising use of neural networks is for time series forecasting.
 Here, I work with forecasting electric power consumption in a single household, when given 4 years of data with a one-minute sampling rate.
 First, I try predicting a single time step into the future.
-I build and compare models such as linear, Neural Networks, CNNs, and LSTM Neural Networks.
+I build and compare models such as linear models, Neural Networks, CNNs, and LSTM Neural Networks.
 Then, I build and compare models that predict
 24 time steps into the future.
 [Github](https://github.com/lukemonington/household_electric_power_consumption)